-Students who pre-register for classes will normally receive an invoice based on their pre-registration schedule 10 to 15 days before the semester begins or on the first day of class.
-A statement of the student account is generated each month that the account has activity.
-Invoices and account statements are directed to students at their current home residence
+Students who pre-register for classes will normally receive a statement based on their pre-registration schedule 10 to 15 days before the semester begins or on the first day of class.
+A statement of the student's account is generated each month when that account has activity.
+Invoices and account statements are directed to students at their current home residence.